-What Documents do I Need For a Job Seeker Visa?
+What Documents Do I Need For a Job Seeker Visa?

 - Finished application form,

-- Recent passport sized photograph,
+- Recent passport-sized photograph,

-- The applicant’s personal CV with their educational and professional career history as well as certificates and diplomas,
+- The applicant’s CV with their educational and professional career history as well as certificates and diplomas,

 - A Letter of Motivation outlining information concerning the applicant’s intended job search,

 - Proof that the applicant can financially support themselves for the duration of their stay in Germany (bank statements, payslips from the last three months or another form of financial proof ),

 - Proof of sufficient health insurance for the duration of the stay in Germany,

 - Proof of accommodation in Germany shows that the applicant has somewhere to stay while on the job hunt.

 There may be a need for additional documents depending on the industry you seek to work in and your country of origin.
 Our immigration law team has many years of experience working alongside clients worldwide.
 Allow our lawyers to oversee your application, assist you with sourcing the relevant documents, and provide expert and personalised service tailored to your situation.

 Application Process for the German Job Seeker Visa